 Delivery Method: Fully in-person

-Prerequisites: Satisfactory work in SCT Senior Seminar I, prior 4000-level work in SCT, and permission of the instructor.
-Please email the instructor at firstname.lastname@example.org to set up a time to discuss.
+Prerequisites: Satisfactory work in SCT Senior Seminar I, prior 4000-level work in SCT, and permission of the instructor (email email@example.com).
+Preference will be given to students who email on a first come first serve basis.

 Course Level: 4000-level